syounglee012/sam-pizza-supabase/README.md

 Next.js: A React framework used for building the application structure.

 Supabase:
-Supabase handles data management, replacing useState for storing pizzas and toppings.
+Supabase is a PostgreSQL-based database.
 It directly interacts with the database to persist changes and provides real-time synchronization, ensuring consistent data across the app.

 Why Supabase?
 - Persistent Storage: Data remains stored in a PostgreSQL database, ensuring it's saved across sessions.